This summary of age discrimination law in Spain has been prepared by Sagardoy Abogados, the Ius Laboris member for Spain: www.sagardoy.com.

 Civil jurisdiction is contained in Articles 1101 and 1902 of the Spanish Civil Code (Código Civil), which impose liability in contract and tort.

-Administrative jurisdiction - an employer may breach Regulation RD 5/2000 if it takes unilateral decision, which result in either favourable or unfavourable discrimination in terms of seniority, training and promotion, pay, working time and any other terms of employment, on the grounds of sex, origin, marital status, race, social condition, religious belief, political ideas, membership or non-membership of a trade union, language reasons within the Spanish territory or physical reasons.
+An employer may be in breach of Regulation RD 5/2000 if it takes a unilateral decision, which results in either (i) unfavourable direct or indirect discrimination in terms of age or disability; or (ii) favourable or unfavourable discrimination on training and promotion, pay, working time and any other terms of employment, on the grounds of sex, origin, marital status, race, social condition, religious belief, political ideas, membership or non-membership of a trade union, family relation with other employees of the company, language reasons within the Spanish territory; or (iii) unfavourable treatment as a retaliation of claims filed against the company, including those administrative or judicial actions filed to demand the compliance of equality principle and non-discrimination.
 Breach of Regulation RD 5/2000 is punishable by fines of between EUR 6,251 and EUR 187,515.

-Employment jurisdiction - article 17 of Workers' Statute provides that any act, collective agreement, individual pact or unilateral employer decision aimed at discrimination will be void.
-An employee who has been discriminated against may file a claim before the judge to have the discriminatory act declared void and to receive compensation for the loss suffered.
-There is no cap on the amount of compensation, which can be awarded.
+As per the Workers' Statute, an employee who has been discriminated against may file a claim before the judge to have the discriminatory act declared void and to receive compensation for the loss suffered.
+There is no cap on the amount of compensation which can be awarded.

-It should also be noticed, from a labour point of view that the Spanish Constitutional Court has confirmed the burden of proof will be reversed in cases of discrimination.
+From a labour standpoint, the Spanish Constitutional Court has confirmed the burden of proof will be reversed in cases of discrimination.
 Provided the applicant brings evidence indicating that discrimination has occurred, the burden rests on the employer to demonstrate the existence of objective and reasonable grounds, unrelated to any discriminatory intent.
 Prior to presenting evidence, the employer must prove that the grounds for the decision were reasonable and necessary from a business perspective (Spanish Constitutional Court 135/1990).